Rafal765/Charity/README.md

 ### To do:

+* Finishing donation form
 * Completing remaining "should have" and "could have" elements
-* Adjustment of frontend format and esthetics
+* Adjustment of frontend format and aesthetics